docker/labs/nodejs/6_deploy_on_swarm.md

 ## Creation of the Swarm

-Additional options needs to be provided to docker-machine in order to define a Swarm.
+Additional options need to be provided to docker-machine in order to define a Swarm.

 ### Creation of the Swarm master